 If you are Then you shall Doing an inspection or maintaining equipment Be qualified to inspect and maintain the electrical equipment.
 Inspect the equipment at predetermined intervals.
 Adjusting equipment Never adjust any part of electrical or electronic equipment if there is a risk you can contact unprotected energized equipment.
 Get approval from the electrical supervisor and the Safety and Test Operations Division if you must work on circuits at or over 50 Vac.
 Working around energized electrical Never wear rings, watches, neck chains, or other metallic objects that are electrical conductors. circuits Wear the proper personal protective equipment (PPE).
 Work on energized equipment ONLY if you are a designated "qualified electrician" or "electronic technician."
 (See NFPA 70E, Article 130.)
 Repairing or testing Keep work benches clean at all times. electronic equipment on a work bench Ground all metal work benches.
 Working on poles Follow the requirements in 29 CFR 1910.268, "Telecommunications," 29 CFR 1910.269, "Electric Power Generation, Transmission, and Distribution," and 29 CFR 1926.950-960, "Power Transmission and Distribution."
-Inspect all poles before climbing them to do line work, and pike o support them before climbing if they are rotten or weak.
+In a part of the place to force eliminating the part of the part Inspect all poles before climbing them to do line work, and pike or support them before climbing if they are rotten or weak.
 Use proper PPE, tools, and barriers to protect workers from energized circuits.
 As a pole climber (lineman), firmly set your spurs and fasten your safety belt before working on pole-mounted electrical lines or equipment.
-As the first of two linemen working on the same pole, be in the working position (safety belt fastened) before the second linemar climbs the pole.
+As the first of two linemen working on the same pole, be in the working position (safety belt fastened) before the second lineman climbs the pole.
 Complete all work on one line or phase before working on another; never work on two lines or phases simultaneously when on a pole.
 Never intentionally drop anything from a pole to the ground or allow anything to be tossed up to you.
 Turn your head away to diminish the risk of injury from an arc blast when opening primary disconnects or cutouts.
 Use certified connect/disconnect extension poles when possible.
-Working on micro- wave equipment Know about radiation hazards before working on microwave equipment to avoid possible tissue injury, particularly to the eyes Never examine or adjust radiators, waveguide openings, or horns during transmission.
+Working on micro- wave equipment Know about radiation hazards before working on microwave equipment to avoid possible tissue injury, particularly to the eyes.
+Never examine or adjust radiators, waveguide openings, or horns during transmission.
 Post warning signs that follow 29 CFR 1910.97 if someone may inadvertently enter the path of a microwave beam greater than 10 mw/cm.

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 8.1-4 of 11